-The following standard under 42 CFR §435.121
+O The following standard under 42 CFR §435.121

-Optional state supplement standard
+- Optional state supplement standard

-Medically needy income standard
+- Medically needy income standard

-The special income level for institutionalized persons
+- O The special income level for institutionalized persons

 (select one):

-300% of the SSI Federal Benefit Rate (FBR)
+○ 300% of the SSI Federal Benefit Rate (FBR)

-A percentage of the FBR, which is less than 300%
+○ A percentage of the FBR, which is less than 300%

 Specify percentage:

-A dollar amount which is less than 300%.
+• A dollar amount which is less than 300%.

 Specify dollar amount:

-A percentage of the Federal poverty level
+• A percentage of the Federal poverty level

 Specify percentage:

-Other standard included under the state Plan
+• Other standard included under the state Plan

 Specify:

-Гhe following dollar amount
+O The following dollar amount

-Spe cify dollar amount: If this amount changes, this item will be revised.
+Specify dollar amount: If this amount changes, this item will be revised.

-Гhe following formula is used to determine the needs allowance:

-Spec cify:

-1

-Oth er

-Spec cify:
+$^{igodoldoldoldoldoldoldoldoldoldoldoldoldol$

+Specify:

+O Other

+Specify:

-ce for the spouse only (select one):
+ii.
+Allowance for the spouse only (select one):

+• Not Applicable

+• The state provides an allowance for a spouse who does not meet the definition of a community spouse in

 §1924 of the Act.
 Describe the circumstances under which this allowance is provided: Specify:

+Specify the amount of the allowance (select one):

-under 42 CFR §435.121
+O The following standard under 42 CFR §435.121

 Specify:

-Optional state suppleme ent standard
+- Optional state supplement standard

-Medically needy income e standard
+- O Medically needy income standard

-The following dollar am iount:
+- The following dollar amount:

 Specify dollar amount: If this amount changes, this item will be revised.

-The amount is determin ned using the following formula:
+O The amount is determined using the following formula:

-Specify:
+iii.
+Allowance for the family (select one):

-Not Applicable (see instructions)
+- Not Applicable (see instructions)

-AFDC need standard
+- O AFDC need standard

-Medically needy income standard
+- O Medically needy income standard

-The following dollar amount:
+- The following dollar amount: